SobczakArtur/teardownappv1/README.md

 Uses MySQL for data persistence.

-Schema and initial data are automatically loaded from data.sql.

 # 📦 API Endpoints

 You can test the endpoints using Postman or any HTTP client.